 AKA Peak Events or Peak Hours — Learn what it means for you, the grid, and your electric bill

-Hotter temperatures outside mean many of us will be turning to air conditioning and other devices to stay cool during summers.
-All this electric-powered cooling puts a lot of strain on the electric grid, and can be a recipe for service interruptions, which is why many utilities plan to beat the heat this summer with Demand Response programs that encourage customers to conserve energy during high-demand times on designated days.
+Extreme weather events with hotter temperatures in the summer and colder winters mean many of us will be turning to heating and cooling to stay comfortable.
+All this puts a lot of strain on the electric grid, and can be a recipe for service interruptions, which is why many utilities plan to decrease peak demand with Demand Response programs that encourage customers to conserve energy during high-demand times on designated days.

 As a utility customer, it’s important to know what Demand Response means for you – and your electric bill – so you can be ready to act, save and even win this summer.